 Step 1: Taking Care of Your Body

-The reason why it is so important to take care of the body is because your facial hair condition is in direct relation to the health of the body.
+The reason why it is so important to take care of the body is that your facial hair condition is in direct relation to the health of the body.

 Stress is a killer when it comes to hair growth, leading to hair loss in many men.

 Use an exfoliant or scrub once a week to remove the dead cells on the face.
-This will help stimulate the growth of new hair.
+This will help stimulate new beard hair growth.

 33+ Foods That Will Help You Grow Your Beard